phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 If you are working from home, organize one yourself and don't be thrifty as it highly affects the health of your back muscles, tendons, and even internal organs.
 It is less about which chair you choose, but given the discovery made above (i.e. you are sitting a lot), select one which you find comfortable sitting in for many hours.
 The chair is adjustable to your body weight, height and arms lengths to have the correct distances to monitor, keyboard and the desk.
-This [video](https://www.youtube.com/watch?app=desktop&v=F8_ME4VwTiw) gives a good introduction on where to place your desk items in relation to your chair.
+Also, once you have a good chair, this [video](https://www.youtube.com/watch?app=desktop&v=F8_ME4VwTiw) gives a good introduction on where to place your desk items in relation it.

 * Tools

 Get the best tools money can buy.
 If you are 50% faster with a mechanical keyboard (which I am), then get yourself one, but not without considering the [options](https://medium.com/@jackyfeng530/a-brief-introduction-to-the-world-of-mechanical-keyboards-60009f8a0aa9) first.
-Also consider one or more bigger screens to get more overview and insight on what are you working on and what is going on in your codebase.
+Also get one big monitor to be able to have more information at hand, as switching windows impairs your mental focus on the task.
 Get a powerful laptop, learn your OS inside out, learn to optimize it and run it.
-Once you have a software setup to your convenience, make a backup of your software setup in order to be able to quickly restore it on a different laptop should yours fail.
+Once you have a software setup to your convenience, make a backup of it in order to be able to quickly restore it on a different laptop should yours fail.
-Just like with infrastructure which runs services, you don't want to risk a lengthy downtime as you have to spend time to restore it manually.
+Just like with infrastructure which runs services, you don't want to risk a lengthy downtime as you have to spend time to recover it manually.

 * Alcohol and Caffeine

 It is fine to drink alcohol, but if you notice any side effects, such as decreased energy levels during the day or sleeping problems, avoid it.
 Caffeine is a stimulant and should be used wisely.
-Don't have 5 coffees just because you feel more productive, while it is later cannibalizing on your precious sleep.
+Don't have 5 coffees just because you feel more productive, but then suffer from insomnia at your regular bed time.
 Studies show that any caffeine intake after 2 pm can affect your circadian rhythm and natural sleep (see bullet point 'Sleep').

 * NO Drugs